awslabs/whiskey-jack/AboutTheName.md

 They can be annoying (if it's your sandwich they stole), or hilarious (if it's your brother's sandwich they stole).

-This common name is an English approximation to the name of the benevolent [trickster](https://en.wikipedia.org/wiki/Trickster)
+This common name is an English approximation to the First Nations name, that in turn is based on name of the benevolent [trickster](https://en.wikipedia.org/wiki/Trickster)
 [Wisakedjak](https://en.wikipedia.org/wiki/Wisakedjak)
-of First Nations traditional storytelling.
+of traditional storytelling.
 Somewhat like Crow, Coyote or even Loki from other cultures.

 I chose the name because there is a fairly high density of tricky pieces of code in this project.